7 strategic KPIs for the purchasing department

 This metric is also measured in days and must be measured per supplier.
 It relates directly to the Delivery KPI.

-#4.
-Quality: It’s important to keep track of the quality standards, which means knowing exactly if the goods purchased fulfill the needs of the company.
+It’s important to keep track of the quality standards, which means knowing exactly if the goods purchased fulfill the needs of the company.
 If they do, great.
-If not, a change of supplier may be necessary.
+If not, a change of supplier may be necessary – read here about compliance in the purchasing department.

 How to measure: Amount of rejected items / Total amount of items ordered